dmbarbour/wikilon/docs/AwelonLang.md

             [F]i == F                   i = [] w a d
             [A][B]w == [B][A]           w = [] b a

-In this case, we assume a command is either `return` or `yield`, with the actual return value or command simply represented by the remainder of our stack.
-The intermediate representation for the continuation is a simple list.
-We would process this list to produce an efficient continuation.
-However, exposure of this list is an abstraction leak that may hinder acceleration or static safety analysis.
-A better implementation might directly encode a list fold into a yielded continuation constructor.

-In context of command sequence, we also have command models.
-A command model is a set of `yield` commands, each with with a type and documentation about intended consequences.
-Static safety analysis for command sequences would greatly benefit from a specialized extension that leverages static command labels like `"read"` vs `"fork"`.
-With this, a command model's type can be represented as a simple record type, albeit with a different header or annotation.
+This constructs an intermediate list of `cseq` continuations, which the host may fold into the desired `[X2 [Y [Z] cseq] cseq]` form.
+However, exposing this list is semantically awkward, difficult to accelerate or type check.
+We can address this concern by merging the list fold directly into the intermediate continuation.

+        return  = [none]
+        yield   = [[[return][]if] some]
+        cseq    = (a2) [[[(a2)] a i] b (eq-cseq) cseq-body] z cseq-body = \c

+A remaining concern is static type safety.
+A command sequence should have a corresponding *command model* that describes commands in terms of parameters, expected result type, and intended consequences.
+To simplify static type checking, we could utilize static method labels like `"read"` vs `"fork"`, similarly to how we propose to type objects (see *Object Oriented Awelon*).

 *Note:* Command sequences can be understood as an free monad.
 However, I'm intentionally avoiding the monad abstraction or branding for Awelon, as it's historically been a tripping hazard for FP newcomers.
+We only need one concrete implementation of command sequences.

 ## Pattern Matching

 Awelon does not have built-in support for pattern matching.
-However, it is feasible to model first-class patterns - and [parser combinators](https://en.wikipedia.org/wiki/Parser_combinator) in general - as simple compositions of first-class functions of type `source → (error + success)`, perhaps modeled via command sequences that simply yield on error but might permit a `try : Match e a -> Match e' (e + a)` behavior.
+However, it is feasible to model first-class patterns - and [parser combinators](https://en.wikipedia.org/wiki/Parser_combinator) in general - using command sequences with a try/abort command model:

+        type M e a -- a match that fails with `e` or returns `a` try     : M e a -> (e -> M e' a) -> M e' a abort   : e -> M e a return  : a -> M e a

+The failure result `e` may provide metadata to optimize the fallback behavior.

 First-class patterns are expressive and extensible.
-The challenge is to develop some convenient and efficient projections that correspond to common match behaviors, working with lists and records, handling variants, and support for pattern guards and active patterns.
+The challenge is to develop convenient and efficient projections for working with lists and records, handling variants, and support for pattern guards and active patterns.
 The weakness of first-class patterns is that we won't have much compiler support to optimize pattern matching, beyond what we can achieve by partial evaluation and conventional function optimizations.

 *TODO:* Concrete examples, as they're developed.

 ## Constraint Logic Programming

 Constraint and logic programming are convenient styles for some problems, albeit terribly inefficient for the general use case.
-We can leverage *Command Sequences* to interleave expression of a constraint model with processing into an acceptable return value.
+We can leverage command sequences to interleave expression of a constraint model with processing into an acceptable return value.
 However, we'll need concurrency to mitigate our rigid sequence ordering.
 A preliminary command model:

         type CC v a -- concurrent constraints new     : CC v (v a)